 Focus Groups and Interviews

-You’ll find that focus groups and interviews can provide in-depth insights into customer perceptions and preferences.
+Focus groups and interviews can provide in-depth insights into customer perceptions and preferences.

 It’s like eavesdropping on a conversation about your brand.
 It doesn’t get more real than that!
 The dynamics of group interactions often spark valuable insights that individual responses may miss.